A universal machine learning model for the electronic density of states: Results

 HEAs refer to systems composed of 5 or more metals in approximately equimolar proportions.
 These materials typically have desirable mechanical and catalytic properties \cite{yeh+04aem, cant+04msea, Sun2021, Katiyar2021}.
 However, building machine learning models to study HEAs and explore their composition space is often challenging due to the inherently high chemical diversity in these systems.
 They are often used in high-temperature applications, where thermal electronic excitations become relevant.

-For all systems, we built a bespoke model, i.e. a PET model that is trained solely on the GaAs dataset from Imbalzano and Ceriotti \cite{imba-ceri21prm}, or the LPS dataset from Gigli \textit{et. al.} \cite{Gigli2024}, or the HEA25S dataset from Mazitov \textit{et. al.} \cite{mazitov_surface_2024}.
+For all systems, we built a bespoke model, i.e. a PET model that is trained solely on the GaAs dataset from Imbalzano and Ceriotti \cite{imba-ceri21prm}, or the LPS dataset from Gigli \textit{et. al.} \cite{Gigli2024}, or a subset of the HEA25S dataset from Mazitov \textit{et. al.} \cite{mazitov_surface_2024}.
 All the datasets are recomputed with MAD DFT settings.
 Additionally, we also built a set of fine-tuned models by using the low-rank adaptive (LoRA) technique on the PET-MAD-DOS model on those datasets.
-Further details on the fine-tuning procedure are discussed in \autoref{sec:fine-tuning-details}.
-The bespoke and fine-tuned models can be made very accurate, and serve as an assessment of the accuracy of the zero-shot PET-MAD-DOS in these complex simulations that would be prohibitively expensive with DFT.
+Details on the fine-tuning procedure are discussed in \autoref{sec:fine-tuning-details}.
+The bespoke and fine-tuned models have typically half the test-set errors, and serve as an assessment of the accuracy of the zero-shot PET-MAD-DOS in these complex simulations that would be prohibitively expensive with DFT.